 The curious black-capped chickadee is the state bird of Maine and the most common chickadee in North America, with a widespread range and familiar appearance.
 Its distinctive calls are also easy to identify, making this bird a popular one for birders developing their birding by ear skills.
 Overall, this member of the Paridae bird family is one of the most popular backyard birds and a favorite among birders and non-birders alike, and these chickadee facts will tell you why.

 These small birds are easily identified by their long tail, round body shape, and thick neck that makes their head appear overly large.
 Males and females are similar with a thick, well-defined black cap that extends just to the bottom of the eye and contrasts with bright white cheeks.
 The chin and throat are also black.
-The back is light gray or olive-gray, and the wings are gray with white edging and a white wash on the shoulder.
-The black tail has white edges that are most visible in flight.
+The back is light gray or olive-gray, and the wings are gray with white edging and a whitewash on the shoulder.
+The black tail has white edges that are most visible when they flash in flight.
 The chest and upper abdomen are grayish white, while there is a variable buff wash on the flanks and lower abdomen.

 Juveniles look similar to adults but their colors and markings are generally less defined, and the tail is often shorter.

 The black-capped chickadee’s most familiar call is the raspy, even “chick-a-dee-dee-dee” for which it was named.
 Other calls and songs include a piercing, 3-4 syllable whistle, a rapid “ti-ti-ti-ti-ti-ti” call and “feeee-bee” or “feeee-bee-bee” calls.

 Black-Capped Chickadee vs. Carolina Chickadee